shidhincr/shidhincr.github.com/source/_posts/2014-02-03-multiple-left-hand-assignment-in-javascript-is-really-bad-think-once-before-you-do-it.markdown

 ---
 layout: post
 title: "Multiple Left-hand assignment in JavaScript, is really bad.
-Think once before you do it."
+Think before you do it."
 date: 2014-02-03 12:04
 comments: true
 author: Shidhin